Ayan-OP/Diamond_Price_Predictor_Project/README.md

 * This preprocessor is saved as pickle file.

 3. ### Model Training :
 * In this phase base model is tested .
-The best model found was catboost regressor.
+The best model found was Decision Tree regressor.
-* After this hyperparameter tuning is performed on catboost and knn model.
-* A final VotingRegressor is created which will combine prediction of catboost, xgboost and knn models.
+* R2 score of the model was found to be close to 95.5%.
 * This model is saved as pickle file.

 4. ### Prediction Pipeline :